djosephsen/skinnywhale/README.md

 script and the runtime needed to execute it (and not the entire rest of ubuntu or whatever).

+## A few Options
+Skinnywhale uses environment variables to control a few options:

+* DEBUG : enable debug mode
+* NOCLEANUP : don't clean up the working directories in /tmp
+* BRUTELIB : brute-force copy the entire /lib directory from the fat image (try this if you're having name resolver issues etc..
+* BRUTEUSRLIB : brute-force copy the entire /usr/lib directory from the fat image.

 ## How does this work?
 Skinnywhale is pretty simple, it finds the aufs path for the container ID you give it, and walks through it looking for binary files that are dynamically linked.
-Skinnywhale resolves each of these dependencies by copying the linked library files in from the parent image's aufs directory.
+Skinnywhale resolves each of these dependencies by copying the linked library files in from the parent image.
 It then tars up the resulting filesystem and *docker import*s it.

 There are two caveats to this process.
 First, some binary-distributed runtime environments (like the oracle JDK), contain files that link to libs that may